John 14:15-17, 16:12-16

 Romans 7:4-6, 8:5-8

-Another example from Acts of the filling or control of the Spirit is from Acts 4 where we read that the Church, not just the apostles, were filled with the Holy Spirit.
+Another example of the filling (control) of the Spirit is from Acts 4 where we read that the Church, not just the apostles, were filled with the Holy Spirit.
 They were filled by the Holy Spirit to speak boldly (Acts 4:31).

-As we grow we are to grow in more dependence on Him.
+As we grow, we are to grow in our dependence on Him.
 That is God's desire for us and for those who we seek to disciple.
-We must be trusting the Spirit in them, and trusting that He will lead them according to truth and Christ.
-At times people just want the solution; however what they truly need is the Spirit's leading and working in them to produce Christ's life.
-Solution based discipling rarely addresses the heart of man and his dependency.
+We must be trusting the Spirit in them and trusting that He will lead them according to truth and Christ.
+At times, people just want the solution; however, what they truly need is the Spirit's leading and working in them to produce Christ's life.
+Solution-based discipling rarely addresses the heart of man and his dependency.
 This principle of dependence on the Holy Spirit must always go before us as we train, equip, and disciple the Church.
 At all times we must believe that the best thing for God's children is complete dependence on Him.
 We must be cautious that by following us they are not robbed of what they truly need the most.